milkbottledude/woodlands-jb_tracker/README.md

 8           area_dict[day][time][1] += 1
 9           file_path = os.path.join(path, file_name)
 ```
-First I iterate over the numbers 1 to 3 (last number, 4, is not inclusive when using range()) to go over all coords folders.
+First I iterate over the numbers 1 to 3 🔄 (last number, 4, is not inclusive when using range()) to go over all coords folders 🗂️.
 I then extract each file from each folder (Line 3) and split their filenames into parts (Line 4-7).

 This is the reason why I named the jpeg files like so in my GCloud web scraping code.
-Since the bounding box files returned by CVAT will also be of the same name as the jpeg files, I could simply sort the files into dictionaries by simply using parts of the filename as dictionary keys (Line 8).
+Since the bounding box files returned by CVAT will also be of the same name as the jpeg files 📂, I could simply sort the files into dictionaries by using parts of the filename as dictionary keys 🔑(Line 8).
 I then construct the file path in Line 9.

 ```